Proximyst/beeOS/README.md

  - make
  - grub-mkrescue (bundled with GRUB2)
  - probably an x86_64 system to compile on, that's what I used
+ - either xorriso or libiso to use with grub-mkrescue

 How: